vladishum/vladishum.github.io/README.md

 # vladishum.github.io
 This is my Portfolio Website.
-You can find in the links my projects on github.
+You can find my projects on github.
 You can check if you are interested in:
 - HTML,
 - CSS,
 - JavaScript,